ericnograles/flux-react-boilerplate/README.md

 ### Forked from [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate)

-## Overview
+## Vision

 This project is intended to be a boilerplate of best practices for Flux and React gathered fom Christian's original fork along with some gulpfile support to support environment-specific CI, automated unit tests, live reloading web server, and an opinionated structure on how to organize your React code.

 The patterns in the project are partially inspired by my prior work in AngularJS, specifically [MEAN-Enterprise](https://github.com/CraftySquad/mean-enterprise.ui).
+The main goal I wanted to accomplish was to create a React boilerplate that would be somewhat familiar to Angular folks, so I hope that gives context to the architectural decisions below.

 ## Architecture
 * **Routing**: [react-router](https://github.com/rackt/react-router)